opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 Attribute fields can have constraints attached.
 Constraints are expressions that needs to evaluate to `True` (or `1`) in order to be able to save the form.
-Constraints are configured on a per-field basis and a description can be added that will be shown to the user if a constraint is not satisfied.
+Constraints are configured on a per-field basis and a description can be added that will be shown if a constraint is not satisfied.

 !![Configuration of a constraint within a range](../assets/images/constraint_configuration.png)